gillesvink/MagicPlugins/README.md

 ## What does it do?
 It scans the MagicPlugins directory for plugins, and automatically adds them according to the folder/category created.

+## Which versions of Nuke are supported?
+* Currently Nuke 11+ is supported, and tested on Linux, Mac and Windows.
+But earlier versions should also just work fine.

 ## Which files are supported?
 * `.gizmo`
 * `.nk`